mangotomato/guardian/README.md

 Guardian has the following features:
 - **Api management**:  Guardian provide the web console to management api's lifecycle.
 You can define, release and downline a api.
+- **Dynamic routing**: Guardian actor as a reverse proxy, support dynamic routing according to your confs.
 - **Dynamic filters**:  Guardian supports dynamic load filters.
 For example, you can upload a new filter's source code, guardian able to poll the change, compile the source code, and plugin the filter to current filter's pipeline.
 Basicly, you can active/inactive a filter.
 - **Dynamic configuration**: Guardian integrate with ctrip's Apollo, you can easily change Guardian's state.
 For example, httpclient's Socket timeout, database confs etc.
 - **Ip access control**: Guardian integrate with alibaba's Sentinel, Sentinel provide the 'black and white ip list' control.